marvincolgin/data-structures-and-algorithms/README.md

     # Get value from the head of the queue (without removing it)
 ```
 ## TESTS
-* QUEUE: enqueue into a queue
+- [x] enqueue into a queue
-* QUEUE: enqueue multiple values into a queue
+- [x] enqueue multiple values into a queue
-* QUEUE: dequeue out of a queue the expected value
+- [x] dequeue out of a queue the expected value
-* QUEUE: peek into a queue, seeing the expected value
+- [x] peek into a queue, seeing the expected value
-* QUEUE: empty a queue after multiple dequeues
+- [x] empty a queue after multiple dequeues
-* QUEUE: instantiate an empty queue
+- [x] instantiate an empty queue